dansmyers/Simulation-Fall-2019/Final_Exam_Review.md

 Suppose 300 students start at Full Sail each year.
 36% of those remain at the school for 2 years, 24% stay for only one year before leaving, and 50% take four years to graduate.
 What is the average number of active students in a typical year?

+### Process

+Describe a scenario that could be reasonable modeled by the Poisson process.

+Described a second scenario that probably **shouldn't** be modeled with a Poisson process.

+Explain your reasoning in both cases.

 ### Markov Urn